- What is Positive Punishment?

 The teacher would praise him for apologizing to his classmate and let him return to recess.

 Positive reinforcement and positive punishment are two types of operant conditioning used in the classroom.
 Both types of conditioning are used to alter students’ behavior, and both types of conditioning can be used to either increase or decrease behavior.
 The difference between these two types of conditioning is how they are applied.

 In contrast, teachers can use positive punishment examples with students who misbehave or do not perform well.
-In both cases, it is essential to use these techniques only sometimes so that the student does not expect the reward or consequence every time they exhibit the behavior.
+In both cases, it is essential to use these techniques only sometimes so that the student does not expect a reward or consequence every time they exhibit the behavior.

 Using positive reinforcement and punishment will help mold better student behavior in your classroom.
-Still, it is essential to use these techniques sparingly and only when necessary for best results in your classroom management plan.
+Still, it is essential to use these techniques sparingly and only when necessary for the best results in your classroom management plan.